seL4/microkit/docs/manual.md

     => go 0x30000000

-## Radxa Rock3b {#rock3b}
+## Radxa ROCK 3B {#rock3b}

-Support is available for the Radxa Rock3b platform which is based on the Rockchip rk3568 SoC.
+Support is available for the Radxa ROCK 3B platform which is based on the Rockchip RK3568 SoC.

 Since the platform relies on some closed-source binary blobs for first stage bootloader and then ARM's TrustZone A, we need to compile the U-Boot including these images.
 Detailed instructions on how to do that are available [here](https://docs.sel4.systems/Hardware/rock3b.html).